jeffThompson/Design2/Assignments/08_PrintOnDemandBook.md

 A brief is a professional document intended to pitch and describe a project: it should be well-designed in the context of the project.
 Print your finished brief – **single-sided only, please** – and bring it to the next class.
 We'll do a feedback session, then have a critique with the Design 3 students.

+**BONUS!**
+If you have some time over break (I know, I know) and want to spend a lovely book-based afternoon in the city, you could:

+* Take the PATH into 14th Street
+* Visit [The Strand](http://www.strandbooks.com), a gigantic used bookstore in Union Square (find, photograph, and measure tons of new and old books!)
+* Hit up some of the many antique bookstores in that area too
+* Walk up to [Printed Matter] in Chelsea, home to hundreds of amazing small-run artist books and other unique publications
+* Grab some lunch (and a beverage) at the Half King, then hit some Chelsea galleries before heading back home